copsTvFan/cops-episode-guide/guide.md

 (First episode with the new TV ratings warning)

-- (Broward County FL -- 6:28 PM Deputy Assistance Call) Sheriff's Office Regional Anti-Crime Squad -- Detective Bob Anderson and  Detective Ed MacDougall go to assist a narcotics detective in the takedown of an ecstasy dealer.
+- (Broward County, FL -- 6:28 PM Deputy Assistance Call) Sheriff's Office Regional Anti-Crime Squad -- Detective Bob Anderson and  Detective Ed MacDougall go to assist a narcotics detective in the takedown of an ecstasy dealer.